soorajsm06/Laptop-Battery-Health-Prediction/README.md

 # Firebase Studio - Laptop Battery Forecaster

-This is a Next.js application that predicts laptop battery life using a Python backend for the core model prediction and Genkit AI for explanations and visualizations.
+This is a Next.js application that predicts laptop battery life using a Python backend for the core model prediction.

 ## Getting Started